 Grape or cabbage leaves are stuffed with a variety of ingredients like onion, parsley, mint, dill, and rice.
 Minced meat is also used though the meatless versions are more common.
 Depending on the filling, they can be served hot or cold with or without a dip or sauce.

 Dolmadakia are shaped like short cigars and boiled until the leaves are very tender.
-Like many Greek dishes, they’re drizzled with olive oil and served with lemon wedges.
+Like many traditional Greek dishes, they’re drizzled with olive oil and lemon juice.

-Strictly speaking, a saganaki is a small frying pan used in Greek cuisine.
-But it also refers to a number of dishes that are prepared using this pan, the most well-known being an appetizer of fried cheese.
+Strictly speaking, a saganaki is a small Greek frying pan.
+But it also refers to a number of Greek foods that are prepared using this pan, the most well-known being an appetizer of fried cheese.

 Saganaki can be made with a variety of cheeses like halloumi, graviera, and kefalograviera.
-To prepare, the cheese is melted in the pan until bubbling and served with a spritz of lemon, pepper, and some bread.
+To prepare, the cheese is melted in the pan until bubbling and served with a spritz of lemon juice, pepper, and some bread.

-Saganaki is one of my favorite Greek appetizers but I’ve only had it with cheese.
+Saganaki is one of my favorite Greek foods but I’ve only had it with cheese.
 Other saganaki dishes include shrimp saganaki and mussels saganaki.

 Outside of Greece, particularly in North America, Greek restaurants will often serve saganaki flambeed.
 The servers will shout “Opa!” before dousing the flames with lemon and serving you the dish.
 They didn’t do that in Greece.